Top 5 Accounting Tricks Every Small Business Owner Should Know

 Common Mistakes

-• Forget small cash purchases, which add up.
+• Forgetting small cash purchases, which add up over time.

 • Mixing personal and business expenses.

-• Leaving expense entries until year-end creates stress and missed deductions.
+• Leaving expense entries until year-end, which creates stress and missed deductions.

 Practical Example